apache/flink/docs/dev/table/connect.zh.md

 )

 -- Sets a watermark strategy for rowtime attributes which are out-of-order by a bounded time interval.
--- Emits watermarks which are the maximum observed timestamp minus the specified delay, e.g. 5 seconds.
+-- Emits watermarks which are the maximum observed timestamp minus the specified delay, e.g. 2 seconds.
 CREATE TABLE MyTable (
   ts_field TIMESTAMP(3),
-  WATERMARK FOR ts_field AS ts_field - INTERVAL '5' SECOND
+  WATERMARK FOR ts_field AS ts_field - INTERVAL '2' SECOND
 ) WITH (
   ...
 )

+-- NOTE: preserving assigned watermark from the source is not supported in DDL currently.
 {% endhighlight %}
 </div>